 First, for most of the options mentioned here, remember that you need a broadband connection AND a supported streaming device.
 Then –

-If BT Mobile or EE Mobile are good options for you, then getting BT Sport through them would probably be the cheapest option (but just for BT Sport – you might still find better mobile deals elsewhere).
+If EE Mobile is a good option for you, then getting BT Sport through it would probably be the cheapest option (but just for BT Sport – you might still find better mobile deals elsewhere).